datascisteven/Melanoma-Image-Classification/README.md

 6. indicator of malignancy
 7. binarized version of target variable (melanoma or not melanoma)

+This will be the original training set for our project, which consists of 33126 dermatoscopic images.
+An overwhelming majority of these images are non-melanocytic, hence benign.
+Out of 33126 images, only a mere 584 images contained melanoma or 1.8%.
+That is not only representative of a class imbalance, but a huge class imbalance.

 **2019 ISIC Training Dataset:**

 - 25,331 JPEG images of skin lesions
 - 25,331 metadata entries of age sex general anatomic site, and common lesion identifier
 - 25,331 entries of gold standard lesion diagnoses

+This training dataset compiles the images from the following datasets:  BCN\_2000, HAM1000, and MSK.
+25,331 images were available for training across 8 different categories.
+The metadata contains information about the age and gender of the patient, as well as the lesion ID and anatomical site.
+There are 8 diagnostic categories:  melanoma, nevus, basal cell carcinoma, acitinic keratosis, benign keratosis, dermatofibroma, vascular lesion, squamous cell carcinoma, and unknown.

+I subsetted the melanoma images and inserted them as additional samples of the minority class into the original dataset.

+**Additional minority class (melanoma) images added to original dataset:**  4522

 **2017 ISIC Training Dataset:**